 Living Arrangements: The Educational Resource Center at Hartford Hospital has a dormitory which certain staff and Allied Health students are allowed to occupy.
 The clinical engineering students can rent a room on a month by month basis for the two year internship or until other living arrangements can be made.
 For more information contact Hartford Hospital.

-Baystate Health System (413) 784-3382
+Baystate Health System

-3601 Main Street Springfield, MA 01199 http://baystatehealth.com/Baystate
+759 Chestnut Street Springfield, MA 01199 http://baystatehealth.org/Baystate

+SIZE 780 beds (large)

-SIZE 700 beds (large)LOCATION Springfield, MA (30 miles north of Hartford)PATIENT CARE General, Surgery, Trauma, Teaching
+LOCATION Springfield, MA (30 miles north of Hartford, CT)

+PATIENT CARE General, Surgery, Trauma, Teaching